 Splits, Mergers, Spinoffs & Bankruptcies

-Corporate actions such as mergers, acquisitions and spin-offs will often necessitate a change to the amount or name of security that is deliverable under the terms of the contract.
-When such adjustments occur, the short call position is responsible for delivering the adjusted security.
+Corporate actions such as mergers, acquisitions and spin-offs often necessitate a change to the amount or name of the security deliverable under the terms of the contract.
+When such adjustments occur, the short call position must deliver the adjusted security at the strike price where the call was sold.

-For example: The shareholders of company JKL Inc. have approved a takeover bid placed by Global Giant Co.
-As a result, holders of JKL stock will now be entitled to a 1/2 share of Global Giant for every share of JKL Inc. they own.
-Therefore, holders of JKL call options will now be entitled to a deliverable amount of 50 shares of Global Giant for every contract of JKL that they are long (100 shares per contract x .5 Global Giant).
-Investors with short positions in JKL call options would then be responsible for delivering 50 shares of Global Giant for every call option assigned.
+For example, the shareholders of company JKL Inc. have approved a takeover bid placed by Global Giant Co.
+As a result, holders of JKL stock will now be entitled to .50 shares of Global Giant for every share owned of JKL Inc. Therefore, holders of JKL call options will now be entitled to a deliverable amount of 50 shares of Global Giant for every contract of JKL that they own (100 shares per contract x .5 Global Giant).
+Investors with short positions in JKL call options are then responsible for delivering 50 shares of Global Giant for every call option assigned.

-For the sake of this example, a simple conversion ratio was used, though not all corporate actions result in such clearly defined terms.
-Often assignment will require the short position to deliver fractional shares plus cash equivalent.
-An adjustment panel consisting of representatives of the listing options exchanges and OCC (Who only votes in case of a tie) makes a determination whether to adjust an option as a result of a particular corporate action by applying general adjustment rules.
+For the sake of this example, we used a simple conversion ratio.
+However, not all corporate actions have such clearly defined terms.
+Often assignment requires the short position to deliver fractional shares and a cash equivalent.
+An adjustment panel consisting of representatives of the listing options exchanges and one OCC representative (who only votes in case of a tie) determine whether to adjust an option because of a particular corporate action by applying general adjustment rules.
 Again, whatever the terms, the short position has the potential obligation of delivering the adjusted underlying.

-If a stock fails to maintain the minimum standards for price, trading volume and float prescribed by the options exchange, option trading can be wound down even before the stock is delisted by its primary market.
-In that case, no new series would be added at expiration.
-Trading in existing series would continue until they go "off the board".
-If trading in the underlying stock is suspended by its primary market for an extraordinary reason before the expiration of outstanding options, the options exchange will specify a procedure for the orderly liquidation of option open interest in a special bulletin.Back to top
+If a stock fails to maintain minimum standards for price, trading volume and float as prescribed by the options exchange, option trading can cease even before its primary market delists the stock.
+If that occurs, the exchanges will not add any new series.
+Trading in existing series may continue on a closing-only basis until they expire.
+If the primary market suspends trading in the underlying stock before the expiration of outstanding options, the options exchanges may allow closing-only transactions for the options if the underlying begins trading in some capacity (Pink Sheets or OTC).
+You may want to review OCC’s trading halts policies in Information Memo #30049.Back to top

 How can I tell if an option contract has been adjusted?